KrellFace/Generative-Space-Compression/README.md

 - Every level representation has to be the same size, as the majority of compression algorithms expect each observation to have the same number of variables

-# Bugs and Issues to Address
+# Issues to Address

-- Lots of game attributes and similar are stored in variables and functions when they should be stored in a more sophisticated data structure (See the number of steps required to add a new game type).
+- Storage of game attributes and similar in variables and functions in EnumsAndConfig.py and HelperMthds.py modules.
+- Easier workflow for adding new games and compression algorithms

 # Citation